If you are looking into medical assisting as a career, you’ll soon find that there are many different types of medical assistants.

 >> Other options: Pediatric Medical Assistant or Chiropractic Assistants

-As is the case with most jobs, medical assistant salaries vary based on where you live.
+As is the case with most jobs, your medical assistant salary will vary based on where you live.
 Here is the median annual and hourly wage for medical assistants by state:

-How You Can Increase Your Salary as a Medical Assistant
+How You Can Increase Your Medical Assistant Salary

 - Earn your certification.
 A certified medical assistant can make up to 10% more than someone who is uncertified.